Claw Rod

 The work brings these contrasting forms together, inviting reflection on the interplay between nature, design, and the purposes we assign to the objects around us.

-Claw Rod, video, 2024
+Claw Rod (study), video, 2024

 Claw Rod features a bamboo fishing rod with an attached arcade claw, used to perform an impossible task: transferring water from a glass bowl onto a 發財樹 (money tree).
 Between the bowl and the plant lies a strip of water calligraphy paper, which temporarily turns black when touched by water.
 As the claw struggles to pick up and release the water, only a few drops reach the plant, while the paper briefly records the efforts in fading black marks.